webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (20‒23s)

-Each GitHub App installation gets a dedicated rate limit, which is completely separate from other installations.
+Each GitHub App installation gets a dedicated rate limit,<br>
+which is completely separate from other installations.<br>
-Unlike GitHub Apps,
+Unlike GitHub Apps,<br>
-OAuth tokens issued for user accounts, have just one overall rate limit.
+OAuth tokens issued for user accounts,<br>
+have just one overall rate limit.<br>
-So please,
+So please,<br>
 stop using bot accounts in favor of proper GitHub Apps!

 >>>>>